ThenThis article was written by my sister, who went to Israel with a friend.

 You can easily find small local restaurants that sell falafel and other sandwiches at low prices.
 In the tourist sites such as Masada there are restaurants where you can eat easily but which will be a bit more expensive.
 On the road between Tel Aviv and Eilat you will find some restaurants with for example only Mcdonald's if you stop in Avdat...

 How do you get around?

-It is very easy to drive in Israel.
+Driving in Israel is very easy.
 The roads are good and traffic is light on the roads to the south.
-The rules of the road are quite well respected on the whole.
+The traffic rules are quite well respected on the whole.
 We used the GPS to guide us but the signs are often written in English.

 For our trips to and from the airport we took a taxi.